-As East Asia grapples with a significant demographic crisis, Hong Kong's low birth rate presents both challenges and potential advantages.
-The region is witnessing alarming fertility rates, with South Korea's dropping to 0.72 births per woman, the lowest globally, while Hong Kong's birth rate remains among the lowest in the world [a5a9d7ae].
-A recent survey by the Society for the Protection of Children indicates that only 31% of first-time mothers in Hong Kong aged 18-45 wish to have a second child, citing financial burdens and parenting stress as primary concerns [8a17a9a3].
+As East Asia grapples with a significant demographic crisis, Hong Kong's low birth rate is prompting the government to take bold steps to attract talent from mainland China.
+With South Korea's fertility rate plummeting to 0.72 births per woman, and Hong Kong's birth rate among the lowest globally, the region faces pressing challenges [a5a9d7ae].
+A recent survey by the Society for the Protection of Children revealed that only 31% of first-time mothers in Hong Kong aged 18-45 wish to have a second child, primarily due to financial burdens and parenting stress [8a17a9a3].

-In the education sector, the impact of declining birth rates is evident, with 70 Primary One classes closing across 66 schools this year, reflecting a significant drop in student enrollment [ca1a4059].
+The education sector is already feeling the impact of declining birth rates, with 70 Primary One classes closing across 66 schools this year due to a significant drop in student enrollment [ca1a4059].
 Secretary for Education Christine Choi Yuk-lin anticipates further school closures in the coming years as the number of births continues to decline, with only 32,500 children born in 2022 [ca1a4059].

 Despite these challenges, some experts argue that a stable low birth rate could yield unexpected benefits.
 Lucas Lee and Yu Mei Mei, writing in the South China Morning Post, suggest that less competition for resources and a reduced impact on climate change could be positive outcomes of a lower population growth [c6a98cbe].
 They emphasize the need to shift focus from merely increasing birth rates to addressing the implications of a shrinking workforce and an aging population.
 Attracting overseas talent is seen as a potential solution to mitigate staffing shortages, although the effectiveness of initiatives like the Top Talent Pass Scheme is questioned due to high living costs and language barriers [c6a98cbe].